The-Marcy-Lab-School/7-0-2-assignment/README.md

 # Giphy Search

-In this assignment, you will be building out the following project using React's `useEffect` hook.
-You **must** fetch to the Giphy API and you **must** use a controlled form.
+In this assignment, you will be building out a fun project to fetch Gifs from the GIPHY API.
+You'll be practicing the following skills
+- fetching from an API using the adapter pattern
+- using React's `useEffect` hook
+- rendering an array of data as a list
+- creating a controlled form
+- sharing state between components

 ![demo](./demo.gif)